Collegiate shag: History

 Shag's origins are not very clear.
 Descriptions of the dance in literature from the time period suggest it began in the South as a 'street dance', meaning it did not initially evolve as part of the curriculum taught by a dance master or in a dance studio.
 Nevertheless, a particular version of the shag was eventually adopted by the Arthur Murray studios where it was standardized in the late 1930s.

 Publications from the era testify to shag's popularity throughout the country during the 1930s.
-They also clue us into the fact that, despite its enormous popularity, the dance itself wasn't universally known by the name "shag", which only makes tracing its origins more difficult.
+Despite its enormous popularity, the dance itself wasn't universally known by the name "shag", which only makes tracing its origins more difficult.
 Arthur Murray's book Let's Dance reports that shag was known throughout the United States under various names, like "flea hop".
-And by the late 1930s there were arguably a hundred or more stylistic variations of the dance.
+By the late 1930s there were arguably a hundred or more stylistic variations of the dance.

-In the 1935 book entitled Textbook of Social Dancing, Lucielle and Agnes Marsh tell us that, "At the most exclusive Charleston Colonial Ball we found the debutantes and cadets doing what they call the Shag.
+In the 1935 book entitled Textbook of Social Dancing, Lucielle and Agnes Marsh say that, "At the most exclusive Charleston Colonial Ball we found the debutantes and cadets doing what they call the Shag.
 This is a daring little hop and kick with sudden lunges and shuffling turns.
 As we followed our survey through the South we found the same little, quick hop, skip, and jump under the names of Fenarly Hop and Florida Hop.
 Through the West the same steps could be traced under the names of [the] Collegiate, Balboa, and Dime Jig."
-And a New York writer sent to Oklahoma in late 1940 noted an "...Oklahoma version of shag done to the western swing music of Bob Wills and his Texas Playboys at the Cain's Dancing Academy in Tulsa."
+A New York writer sent to Oklahoma in late 1940 noted an "...Oklahoma version of shag done to the western swing music of Bob Wills and his Texas Playboys at the Cain's Dancing Academy in Tulsa."